-- Does the food service provide customers with accurate information about the content of meals when they ask?
-What evidence can they provide (e.g. food allergen menu matrix)?
+- Does the food service provide customers with accurate information about the ingredients of meals when they ask?
+What evidence can they provide (for example, a food allergen menu matrix or standardised recipe template)?

-- Does the food service have a specific protocol to follow if a customer says they have a food allergy?
+- Does the food service have a written procedure to follow if a customer says they have a food allergy?
 Can they provide you with a copy?

-- Does the food service include a note on the menu or service counter asking customers to inform service staff of their food allergy when ordering food?
+- Does the food service include a note on the menu, booking website, or service counter asking customers to inform service staff of their food allergy when ordering food?

-- Does the business have an incident log book and is this used for allergen related complaints?
+- Does the business have an incident log book and is this used for food allergen related complaint precedures?

 - Does the food service only accept labelled foods or foods supplied with ingredient information (Product Information Form)?

-- Does the food service have a process in place to check all ingredients (including sauces, spices, garnish, oils, dressings etc) for food allergens each time they are ordered and received?
+- Does the food service have a procedure in place to check all ingredients (including sauces, spices, garnish, oils, dressings etc.) for food allergens each time they are ordered and received?

-- Does the food service educate staff to not substitute ingredients when preparing food for a customer with food allergy?
-If a substitute ingredient must be used, is there a protocol in place to ensure the product is checked for food allergen content?
+- Does the food service train staff to not substitute ingredients when preparing food for a customer with food allergy?
+If a substitute ingredient must be used, is there a procedure in place to ensure the product is checked for food allergen content?

 - Does the food service have a food allergen menu matrix for each menu item?
-How regularly is the food allergen menu matrix updated?
-An example of a food allergen menu matrix and a template can be downloaded from: www.foodallergytraining.org.au
+How regularly is the food allergen menu matrix reviwed and/or updated?
+An example food allergen menu matrix can be downloaded from: https://www.foodallergytraining.org.au/resources/allergen-menu-matrix

 - Does the food service have processes in place to avoid cross contamination of food allergens?
 Can they provide you with examples of these processes?

-- Does the food service have a protocol in place that requires staff to handle food safely with clean hands washed with warm, soapy water?
-Hands should be washed regularly and they should be re-washed before preparing food that must be free of a specific allergen.
+- Does the food service have a procedure in place that requires staff to handle food safely with clean hands washed with liquid soap and warm running water?
+Hands should be washed regularly, and they should be re-washed before preparing food that must be free of a specific allergen.

-- Does the food service clean and sanitise work surfaces, utensils and other food-contact items between foods?
+- Does the food service clean and sanitise work surfaces, utensils and food preparation equipment between foods?

 - Are the staff in the food service aware that even trace amounts of a food the customer is allergic to can cause harm?

 - Does the food service store food safely in separate sealed, labelled containers marked with the product name, ingredients, allergen statements, and the use-by or best-before dates?

-- Does the food service have a dedicated area for preparing allergen free meals?
+- Does the food service have a separate or dedicated area for preparing allergen-free meals?

-- Are the staff in the food service aware that food that is safe for one person with a food allergy may be unsafe for another person with a different food allergy?
+- Are the staff in the food service aware that food that is safe for one customer with a food allergy may be unsafe for another customer with a different food allergy?

-- Does the food service prepare meals for people with food allergy first?
+- Does the food service prepare meals for customers with food allergy first?

-- Does the food service have a clear way of identifying the meal for the person with food allergy (e.g. coloured toothpick for plated meals or stickers for wrapped foods)?
+- Does the food service have a clear way of identifying the meal for the customer with food allergy (for example, a coloured flag or plate for plated meals or stickers for wrapped foods)?

-- Does the food service check the correct allergen free meal is given to the person with the food allergy declared on serving the meal?
+- Does the food service check with the customer that the correct allergen free meal is given to the customer with the food allergy declared when serving the meal?

-- Does the food service have a Food Safety Supervisor (if required in the jurisdiction) or nominated person responsible for overseeing food safety management?
-What training has this person undertaken and when?
-Did the training include comprehensive food allergen management training?
+- Does the food service have a Food Safety Supervisor (if required by state or territory law) or nominated person responsible for overseeing food safety management?
+What training has this person done and when?
+Did the training include in-depth food allergen management training?

-- Does the food service train and test all staff regularly in food safety, hygiene and allergen awareness? (free online training is available from www.foodallergytraining.org.au)
+- Does the food service train and test all staff regularly in food safety, hygiene and allergen awareness?
+Free All about Allergens online training is available from www.foodallergytraining.org.au

 - Does the food service display The Usual Suspects poster or Food allergy aware checklist in the kitchen?
 These are available free from: Food Allergy Training - Resources - General Food Service

-Download this information here: Risk management strategies for food allergen management 141.87 KB
+Download this information here: NAC Risk management for food allergies 2023184.24 KB